dappsnation/akita-ng-fire/doc/collection/service/api.md

     super(store);
   }

-  onCreate(organization: Organization, write: AtomicWrite) {
+  onCreate(organization: Organization, options: { write: AtomicWrite, ctx?: any }) {
     const uid = this.userQuery.getActiveId();
     return this.userService.update(uid, (user) => {
       return { orgIds: [...user.orgIds, organization.id] }
-    }, write); // We pass the "write" parameter as 3rd argument of the update to do everything in on batch }
+    }, options); // We pass the "options" parameter as 3rd argument of the update to do everything in one batch }
 }
 ```